- 4 Affordable ServiceTitan Alternatives

 - Earlier last week, Home Advisor made an unsolicited offer to buy Angie’s List.

-All of these changes support a post I made to the Service Roundtable community a few months ago: the new ‘local on-demand economy’ LODE is gaining momentum.
+All of these changes support a post I made to the Service Roundtable community a few months ago: the new ‘local on-demand economy’ (LODE) is gaining momentum.

-LODE refers to ‘transactional’ marketing front end companies like the new Amazon Services and Angie’s List Snapfix, as well as HomeAdvisor and Thumbtack.
+LODE refers to ‘transactional’ marketing front-end companies like the new Amazon Services and Angie’s List Snapfix, as well as HomeAdvisor and Thumbtack.
 Consumers purchase home contracting services directly from these companies, who own and manage the customer relationship.

-Overall these trends are going to be transformative – but they do not need to be overtly frightening.
+Overall, these trends are going to be transformative—but they do not need to be overtly frightening.
 Smaller firms and those who don’t perform outstanding service will likely end up as commoditized labor, using one of these transactional engines to get their leads.

-Incidentally, I’ve been asked to contribute a chapter on this subject in an upcoming book and I’d ask anyone who wants to comment on this phenomena to reach out to me directly—I’m hoping to leverage a clever story into a meaningful commentary.
+Incidentally, I’ve been asked to contribute a chapter on this subject in an upcoming book and I’d ask anyone who wants to comment on this phenomenon to reach out to me directly—I’m hoping to leverage a clever story into a meaningful commentary.

-As many of you know, we strongly feel that outstanding contractors with strong brands can and are building long-term relationships with their customers.
+We strongly feel that outstanding contractors with strong brands can and are building long-term relationships with their customers.
 That is the ONLY real defense from these on-demand methods.

 1. Perform outstanding work (your best marketing is excellent customer service)

-2. Increase your digital / online marketing presence (or digital wrap) – be everywhere your customers and prospects research
+2. Increase your digital/online marketing presence (or digital wrap) – be everywhere your customers and prospects research

 3. Stay in touch with your customers (so someone else doesn’t have a chance)